hydrobeam/website/content/tech/emacs_setup.md

 If you open another file and would like to navigate back, you can switch the buffer that you're looking at with <kbd>SPC ,</kbd>.
 If you feel that your buffer list is too crowded, or that you're fully done with working on the current file, use  <kbd>SPC b k</kbd>  to kill the buffer and remove it from the list.

-### Projects/Workspaces
+### Projects

-I typically structure my business into specific directories, so it'd be helpful if Emacs let me work on projects like a typical editor.
-Well... it's Emacs, so of course you can.
+I typically structure my business into specific directories, so it'd be helpful if Emacs let you work on projects like a typical editor.
+Well... it's Emacs, so of course you can!
 Here are some helpful project-related keybindings.

 | Keybinding         | Description                                                                 |